AmanPandeyGitHub/HealthTrack/README.md

 # HealthTrack

-Project to understand and create an offline habit tracking software that stores data locally and manually updates them, with focus on privacy.
+Project to understand and create an offline habit tracking software that stores data locally and manually updates them, with avaibility for multiple users.

+Main.py is the main folder, run it to start.